aslotte/aslotte.github.io/_posts/2020-03-19-5-reasons-why-you-as-a-net-developer-should-venture-into-machine-learning-today.md

 ## 1. Career growth and job satisfaction

 Who doesn't like to learn something new?
-Retaining top talent is all about making sure they have the space and ability to learn new things to constantly grow their capabilities.
+Retaining top talent is all about making sure they have the space and ability to learn new things, to constantly grow their capabilities.
 Although it's been around for a while, Machine Learning is a completely new domain, especially for the .NET Community.
 Picking up these skills will not only be rewarding (I promise), but it will also make you even more sought after.
+As developers, we are certainly in high demand today, but that may change overnight.
+Having more than one area of expertise safe-guards you for worse times.
+Furthermore, true innovation comes when you bring two unrelated things together.
+Ever thought about creating a startup?
+Well I promise you that not only will you have so many more ideas, but you'll also be empowered to act on them if you pick up machine learning.

 ## 2. Be a catalyst